 Powerball, Government & Gambling: The Ultimate Hypocrisy

 Jan.
 12, 2016 (Mimesis Law) — The Powerball jackpot is now over a billion dollars.
 Fantasy sports betting sites are spending more than that on advertising.
-Gambling is everywhere.
+Gambling is everywhere and it can be easily found online.
+There are so many fantasy sports sites out there such as DraftKings where you can place your sports bet easily.
 It’s either a scourge on society or a great way to raise money.
 It just depends on who is sponsoring it, and more importantly, who is profiting from it.

 And now the government has gotten in on it.